JuliaTesting/ReferenceTests.jl/README.md

 ![readme2](https://user-images.githubusercontent.com/10854026/30002939-3ba46ada-90b6-11e7-8c8e-40e56c871ee4.png)

-The file-extension of (here `txt`), as well as the type of the result of evaluating (here `String`), determine how the actual value is compared to the reference value.
+The file-extension of the filename (here `txt`), as well as the type of the result of evaluating the expression (here `String`), determine how the actual value is compared to the reference value.
 The default implementation will do a simple equality check with the result of `FileIO.load`.
 This means that it is the user's responsibility to have the required IO package installed.

 Colorant arrays (i.e.) receive special treatment.
-If the extension of the filename is `txt` then the package [`ImageInTerminal.jl`](https://github.com/JuliaImages/ImageInTerminal.jl) will be used to create a string based cure approximation of the image.
+If the extension of the filename is `txt` then the package [`ImageInTerminal.jl`](https://github.com/JuliaImages/ImageInTerminal.jl) will be used to create a string-based crude approximation of the image.
 This will have low storage requirements and also allows to view the reference file in a simple terminal using `cat`.